seedstack/mqtt-addon/index.md

 MQTT is a light-weight publish-subscribe messaging protocol particularly suited for IoT communication.
 This add-on provides an integration of the MQTT protocol in SeedStack.
 It uses the Eclipse PAHO implementation to automatically manage brokers, connections and message consumers/publishers.
-Automatic connection recovery is done after an MQTT connection failure.
+Automatic connection recovery is done after an MQTT connection failure.<!--more-->

 # Dependencies